 Schalk earned a BA in East Asian Studies from the University of Maryland University College, Asian division with a primary focus in Japanese language and culture and a secondary focus in Chinese and Japanese history from the late 1800s through the 1980s.
 In addition, she has extensively studied the first wave of Japan's Gutai art movement of the 1950s.

 She received her MFA in Studio Art from the School of the Art Institute of Chicago in 2017.
 Since attending SAIC, her work has expanded from her past paintings and drawings into the disciplines of video, performance and poetry.
+She continues to regularly publish her non-fiction writing and poems.

 More information may be found in the following: